I have fallen in love with KITSCH vegan shampoo and conditioner bars. They are great…

 5. Plan on Meeting Some Vegans

 This one is a little less of a tip as encouragement.
-Because you are surrounded by a non-vegan culture, vegans can sometimes feel isolated – even more so when traveling.
-But, when you start identifying yourself as a vegan, and seeking out vegan markets, you meet other vegans.
+Because a non-vegan culture surrounds you, vegans can sometimes feel isolated – even more so when traveling.
+But, when you start identifying yourself as a vegan and seeking out vegan markets, you meet other vegans.
 How awesome is that?
 It is really fun.

 For example, on a recent trip to Vieques, Puerto Rico, we discovered a fabulous health food store, Yerbabuena y Mas.
-We were there a few times, picking up some great vegan staples, and treats, and got to know the vegan owner, Mayra Camacho.
-There really is nothing like being far from home, sometimes in a completely different culture, and finding someone who may not even share your language, but shares your values of health and compassion.
+We were there a few times, picking up some great vegan staples and treats, and got to know the vegan owner, Mayra Camacho.
+There is nothing like being far from home, sometimes in a completely different culture, and finding someone who may not even share your language but shares your values of health and compassion.

 Conclusion: Don’t Worry, Be Happy!

 There can be a lot of stress associated with traveling, whether for business or pleasure.
 But your vegan lifestyle doesn’t have to add to it.
-If you spend a little prep time to research your options, find appropriate accommodations, and pack some essentials, it can be a breeze.
-Plus, if you are open to new experiences it can add a whole new dimension to travel.
+It can be a breeze if you spend a little prep time researching your options, find appropriate accommodations, and pack some essentials.
+Plus, being open to new experiences can add a whole new dimension to travel.
 Go for it, and have fun!